pewpewlive/hybroid-live/CONTRIBUTE.md

 ```

 **Methods:**

 1. `foo(a int) -> bool` - returns a boolean, explain more about what the function does
 2. `bar(a bool) -> int` - returns an integer, same thing here

 **Implementations:**

-Here we don't need to enumerate through the implementations, we can just write the code snippet, explain more thoroughly wherever needed and so on.
+Here we don't need to enumerate through the implementations, we can just write the code snippet and explain more thoroughly wherever needed and so on.

 For Example:

 ```go
 type ExampleImplementation struct {
     num1 int